TomHarte/CLK/README.md

 * Sega Master System; and
 * Sinclair ZX80/81.

+In addition, emulation of the Atari ST is experimental.

 ## Single-click Loading

 Through the combination of static analysis and runtime analysis, CLK seeks to be able automatically to select and configure the appropriate machine to run any provided disk, tape or ROM; to issue any commands necessary to run the software contained on the disk, tape or ROM; and to provide accelerated loading where feasible.